troyrice13/node-api4-guided-solution/README.md

 ## Configure a "server" Script

-The server is not configure to run when typing `yarn server` or `npm run server`.
+The server is not configured to run when typing `yarn server` or `npm run server`.
 It is also not using `nodemon` to restart on changes.
 Let's configure both:

 - add `nodemon` as a development time dependency: `yarn add nodemon --dev`.
 - open `package.json` and modify the "test" script to read: